a20351766/udo.1.4.0/docs/source/error-handling.rst

 .. note:: See https://godoc.org/github.com/pkg/errors for complete documentation
           of the available error creation function.
-Also, refer to the General guidelines section below for more specific guidelines for using the package for Fabric code.
+Also, refer to the General guidelines section below for more specific guidelines for using the package for UDO code.

 Finally, change the formatting directive for any logger or fmt.Printf() calls from ``%s`` to ``%+v`` to print the call stack along with the error message.

-General guidelines for error handling in Hyperledger Fabric
+General guidelines for error handling in Hyperledger UDO
 -----------------------------------------------------------

 - If you are servicing a user request, you should log the error and return it.
 - If the error comes from an external source, such as a Go library or vendored package, wrap the error using errors.Wrap() to generate a call stack for the error.
-- If the error comes from another Fabric function, add further context, if desired, to the error message using errors.WithMessage() while leaving the call stack unaffected.
+- If the error comes from another UDO function, add further context, if desired, to the error message using errors.WithMessage() while leaving the call stack unaffected.
 - A panic should not be allowed to propagate to other packages.